Social media stocks hammered as Facebook debuts

 A Zynga spokesman declined to comment.

-Zynga options have high "skew," which refers to the pricing difference between out-of-the-money puts and out-of-the-money calls, according to Ralph Edwards, director of derivatives strategy at ITG.
+Zynga options have high "skew," which refers to the pricing difference between out-of-the-money puts and out-of-the-money calls, according to Ralph Edwards, director, derivatives strategy at ITG.

 "This typically means people are looking for Facebook to kind of spill over to Zynga," Edwards said.
 "If Facebook catches a cold, then Zynga gets pneumonia."